PCGen/pcgen-docs/PROPOSAL.md

 I have been working on converting the PCGen documentation into a new system.

-* Convert documentation from HTML into Markdown
+* Convert documentation from HTML (hard to edit) into Markdown (easy to edit)
 * Use [Hugo](http://gohugo.io), the static site generator, to compile the Markdown into a static site.

+I have a working proof of concept which shows the benefits.
+I am now seeking comments and assistance to get this into production.

+Below:
+* Technical benefits
+* Benefits to the project
+* Proof of concept (includes download links)
+* Technical Aspects
+* Where to now?
+* Where can I discuss this?

 Below I talk about the benefits of this approach - both technical benefits and benefits to the project.
 I have a working proof of concept you